alexanderdurr/drposter/README.md

 * Separates content from presentation
 * Goal: automatically get consistent spacing from specifications instead of a manual layout

+### Installation and updates

+1.  `devtools::install_github("martisak/drposter", dep=FALSE)` (or
+    `install_local` on a downloaded copy) to install/update the package
+2. In RStudio, you can find the format listed as a template under the “New R Markdown” wizard, or use the command line.
+3. Template files are cached in `drposter_files/` to decouple your poster from the installed package version.
+Use `drposter_update` to resync them.

 ## Rmarkdown structure